Alex313031/thorium/README.md

 > - Disable Google API Key warning (you can still use API Keys to enable sync) from Ungoogled Chromium.
 > - Adds DuckDuckGo, Ecosia, Ask.com, and Yandex.com in US and other locales, along with the normal search engines.
 > - Always use the local NTP (New Tab Page) regardless of search engine.
-> - Fix icons when distilling page content in reader mode.
+> - Fix icons when distilling page content in Reader Mode.
-> - Enable new menu UI when right clicking the reload button.
+> - Enable new Menu UI when right clicking the Reload button.
 (Adds 'Normal Reload', 'Hard Reload', and 'Clear Cache and Hard Reload')
 > - Prefetch settings updated to respect privacy.
-> - Patches for GN and chrome_sandbox.
+> - Patches for GN and chrome_sandbox when building.
-> - Remove the addition of the Chrome apt sources.list during installation.
+> - Remove the addition of the Chrome APT sources.list during installation.
 > - Logo and Branding/Naming changed to the Thorium logo, Thorium name, and "Alex313031" being appended to "The Chromium Authors" in credits, etc.
 > - .desktop file includes useful cmdline flags that enable experimental or useful features. (read PATCHES.md)
 > - Includes installer patches and files to include ChromeDriver and content_shell, with a .desktop file being provided for content_shell (named thorium-shell.desktop and shows in desktop environments as Thorium Content Shell).
 You can also run content_shell with the command thorium-shell (custom wrapper for it, located in /usr/bin/).
 You can run ChromeDriver at /usr/bin/chromedriver.
 Also, patches for abseil library and mini_installer when building for AVX on Windows.